 China is not a party to the Rome Statute.
-However, it has consistently maintained an interest in international criminal law frameworks.
+However, it has consistently maintained an interest in international criminal law frameworks and engaged in dialogue with the ICC.
 This is of particular importance, since China is the only Asia-Pacific State with a permanent seat on the UN Security Council.
 China has showed varying support for the establishment of the International Criminal Tribunal for the former Yugoslavia and the International Criminal Tribunal for Rwanda.
 It has also abstained from the vote referring the situation in Darfur to the ICC and voted in favour of the resolution referring the situation in Libya to the ICC.